Anan51/TDTbot/wit_data/zones/underwash/encounters/purifying_clinic.md

 -------------
 tdt$clinic_heal

 "Hello there." a woman with greasy black hair, dark bags under her eyes, and a smile says to you.
 "Do you need healing?
 I can offer my services if you have something in exchange."
-(10 Gold or 1 Higuard Key to attempt to remove a curse/negative passive: :game_die: ≤ 9 : remove 1 passive)
+(10 Gold or 1 Higuard Key to attempt to remove a curse/negative passive: :game_die: ≤ 7 : remove 1 passive (repeatable))

 -------------
 tdt$clinic_help